HomePage Path

 SX 583-942 Devon England

-Okehampton Castle Okehampton Castle is an impressive stone motte and bailey fortress, founded by Baldwin de Brionne.
-The Norman motte with its rock-cut ditch, supports an 11th century two storey square keep, to which a rectangular block was added in the 14th century.
-The bailey is entered through inner and outer square gatehouses, with a narrow barbican passage in-between.
-Inside there are the remains of lodgings, kitchens, a chapel, a hall and a solar.
-The castle, the largest in Devon, stands against the steep banks of the River Okement, with originally wet defences on the other sides.
+Okehampton Castle Okehampton Castle is a stone motte and bailey fortress, founded by Baldwin de Brionne.
+The Norman motte with its rock-cut ditch, supports an 11th century two storey square keep, to which a three storey rectangular block was added in the 14th century.
+The 12th century bailey is entered through inner and outer square gatehouses, with a narrow barbican passage in-between.
+Inside there are the remains of 14th century lodgings, kitchens, a chapel, a hall and a solar.
+To the west of the motte are earthworks, which are thought to represent the remains of an earlier bailey of similar construction to the motte.
+In 1539 the castle fell into decay, after King Henry VIII had Edward Courtenay executed for treason.
 8 south-west is Lydford Castle and 19 miles south-west is Launceston Castle.

 Street Map